-Deionized Water and Its Uses
+Deionized Water And Its Uses

 For many years, the process for how to make deionized water was complicated and expensive.
 With the introduction of modern deionization resins, mixed bed resin media, and removable DI resin cartridges, however, it's become much more affordable for businesses to make high purity water on site.
 Deionized water uses include aquariums and fish tanks, electronics manufacturing, pharmaceutical and laboratory production, and much more.
 Even car washes can use DI water for the final rinse!

-Types of Deionizer
+Types of Deionizers

 Once you know to make deionized water and what deionized water is used for, you need to understand the different deionizer types.
 Each of these deionizer systems is effective, but some are better suited to specific industries or purposes.